 Steady opinion that fleas in cats are transmitted to humans, fully consistent with the truth.
-To feed these small parasites, human blood is the same as the blood of most domestic animals.
+To feed these small parasites, human blood is as good as the blood of most domestic animals.
 It's just not always convenient to eat the blood of a person.
 But not because his blood is different, but because it is easier for an insect to hide in the fur of a cat or dog.

 How fleas pass to humans: the process in detail

 In the vast majority of cases, the fleas attacking humans are parasitic in domestic animals.
 For example, fleas in dogs are transmitted to a person directly in the house or aviary where the pet lives.

 It is not entirely correct to say that canine or feline fleas are transmitted directly to a person (in other words, to live on a person, such as a cat, a flea can not).

 Typically, parasites bite the animal, get drunk blood and jump off his body to find a secluded place for egg laying.
 Before the feeling of hunger, insects will remain in the litter, in the corners of the room, in piles of rubbish, where their larvae usually develop.
 And just getting hungry, they again will start to search for a food source.
 If at this time a person is nearby, they will first attack him.

 For the same reason, almost immediately after hitting a person's body, the insect bites it - usually a parasite at this moment urgently needs to be fed.